composablehorizons/compose-icons/icons-material-icons-sharp-android/README.md

-# Material Icons sharp icons for Android
+# Material Icons Sharp icons for Android

-An Android icon library with all available Material Icons sharp icons as XML drawables.
+An Android icon library with all available Material Icons Sharp icons as XML drawables.

 ## Installation